 If the Dean receives two notifications of academic dishonesty for the same student, a consultation will be scheduled with the student, the Dean, and the Dean of Student Affairs and serious academic consequences will be assigned.

-The student has the right to request an appeal at any stage of these processes through the regular academic appeal procedure that appears in the Marygrove College Undergraduate and Graduate Catalogs.
+The student has the right to request an appeal at any stage of these processes through the regular academic appeal procedure that appears in the Marygrove College Graduate Catalog.

 Marygrove College provides its students with the opportunity to file complaints directly to the College regarding Academic, Advising, Business Office, Campus Life, Financial, and Financial Aid.
 A Student Complaint Form is available for that purpose and you will receive a prompt reply to your complaint.
 Directions on how to use this link can be found on the link ‘Complaint Portal Instructions’.